Does Sleep Apnea Affect Metabolism?

 You may have already heard about CPAP therapy (with a CPAP machine) for sleep apnea.
 It can be very effective for many patients, and a recent study on sleep apnea and metabolism reinforced the effectiveness of CPAP therapy.
 However, the treatment is uncomfortable for many patients, and you may have another option in oral appliance therapy.
 The therapy is proven, and approved by the American Academy of Sleep Medicine.
 It works by helping the tongue, jaw, and throat relax and rest naturally, which actually prevents many of the conditions that cause sleep apnea in the first place.
 We provide the treatment here at Koala® Center For Sleep & TMJ Disorders.

 To learn more about sleep apnea, its effects, and the treatments for it, get in touch with us here at our clinic.
 You can call us.
 To have a consultation with us about your sleep, call us at that number or check our Locations page for the location nearest you.
-We have clinics throughout Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have clinics throughout Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Contact us or come see us soon if you believe as we do that you’ll benefit from our services here at Koala® Center For Sleep & TMJ Disorders!